Zengxiang-Zhao/zengxiang-zhao.github.io/docs/docker.md

 - `ports`: you can change the ports number as  "27019:27017"
 - `volumes`: you can specify different location for the mongodb data path.
 Here's the place actually to differ the production and development database
 - `enviroment`: you can specify the mongodb username and passowrd to login the database
+- **You need to add `depends_on` to make sure the mongodb is active before the backend connect to the database.
+If you have more containers, you need to use depends one to arrange the relationship between them.**

 Please note that: you need to service name instead of container name to connect to the mongodb database as the following paradigm:
 `mongodb://user:password@serviceName:27017/mydatabase?authSource=admin`